missly55/Project/README.md

 # Projects
 # Network Security Homelab using VirtualBox, Wireshark, OPNSense, and Ubuntu

-## Overview
+## Project Overview:
 This project aims to create a **Network Security Homelab** for learning and testing network security concepts using **VirtualBox**, **OPNSense**, **Wireshark**, and **Ubuntu**.
 The objective was to simulate network environments, capture network traffic, and analyze it for potential security vulnerabilities.
 Along the way, I encountered several challenges that allowed me to gain hands-on experience with network troubleshooting, firewall configurations, and network analysis.

-## Technologies Used
+## Technologies Used:
 - **VirtualBox**: Virtualization software used to create and manage the virtual machines (VMs).
 - **OPNSense**: Open-source firewall/router software used to simulate network security features.
 - **Wireshark**: Network protocol analyzer for capturing and analyzing network traffic.
 - **Ubuntu**: Linux-based operating system used as a client to interact with the network.

 ## Objective
-- **Build a functional homelab for network security**: Set up a simulated network environment using VirtualBox, OPNSense, Ubuntu, and Wireshark.
+**Network Security Setup:** Simulate a network environment with Ubuntu and OPNSense.
-- **Capture and analyze network traffic**: Use Wireshark to capture packets and analyze network behavior.
+**Packet Capture and Analysis:** Use Wireshark to capture packets and analyze traffic between Ubuntu and OPNSense.
-- **Troubleshoot installation and configuration issues**: Resolve installation and configuration challenges with VirtualBox, OPNSense, and Ubuntu networking.
+**Network Troubleshooting:** Resolve installation and configuration issues with VirtualBox, OPNSense, and Ubuntu networking.

 ## Setup Guide